mdmosiurrahman/CustomersSegmentationAnalysis/README.md

 Python

 ## Goal
 Specifically, customer segmentation helps company: identify ways to improve products or new products or services opportunities.
-It is your key to better understanding your audience or customers
+It is your key to better understanding your audience or customers.
+The Main goal of this project is to find customer segments based on all these information get from our data.

 ## DataSet
 The dataset consists of information about the purchasing behavior of 2,000 individuals from a given area when entering a physical ‘FMCG’ store.
 All data has been collected through the loyalty cards they use at checkout.
 The data has been preprocessed and there are no missing values.